 Check out more symptoms in our infographic, below.

 For more information

 - If you'd like to talk to your GP about the flu or the flu vaccine, the healthdirect Question Builder can help you curate a list of questions to take to your doctor.
 You can also talk to your local pharmacist, as most are able to administer the flu shot.

 - If you're not sure if you have the flu or are not sure what to do next, use the healthdirect Symptom Checker.
 You can also call healthdirect on 1800 022 222 to speak with a registered nurse 24 hours a day, 7 days a week.

-- Keep up to date with current flu risk and trends across Australia here.
+- Keep up to date with current flu trends across Australia here.

 - Learn more about immunisation and find out if you, or anyone in your family, is eligible for a free flu shot by calling the National Immunisation Program info line (1800 671 811) or visiting the Australian Government Department of Health's immunisation page.